raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step02.md

 Last week you learnt about some of the different components that you can use to build a robot buggy.

-In this quiz, you will be able to test your knowledge of how these components connect and work together to create a mobile robot.
+In this quiz, you will test your knowledge of how these components connect and work together to create a mobile robot.

 #### Question 1